 Who pays for your date?

-In most countries, the man may offer to pay the bill but he wouldn’t automatically be offended if the woman suggested splitting the bill, or paying for the drinks or some other aspect of the ‘date’, such as cinema or theatre tickets.
-After the first date, most people would probably expect to go Dutch (and not just in the Netherlands!).
+In most countries, the man offers to pay the bill.
+However, he wouldn’t automatically be offended if the woman suggested splitting the bill, or paying for the drinks or some other aspect of the date.
+After the first date, most people would probably expect to go Dutch (and not just in the Netherlands).

-In the UK or US, there’s much debate about how long to wait before calling after a first date.
+In the United Kingdom or the United States, there’s much debate about how long to wait before calling after a first date.
 Too soon, and it can put some women or men off.
-Too long and it can seem like they’re not really interested.
-In Europe, once a man gets your number he will most likely call straight away, rather than wait a few days.
+Too long and they seem uninterested.
+In Europe, once a man gets your number, he will most likely call straight away rather than wait a few days.

 If a man keeps calling you, don’t start thinking he’s a bit of a stalker.
-In France and Spain it’s not unusual for a man to call/text/email a lot – it just means he’s interested.
+In France and Spain, it’s not unusual for a man to call, text, or e-mail a lot; it just means that he’s interested.

-A French man or Spaniard might tell you he loves you after only a few weeks but don’t panic: It usually just means ‘I really like you’.
-Women can say it back to a man with the same meaning – it doesn’t mean you should be moving in together or planning a wedding any time soon.
+A French man or Spaniard might tell you he loves you after only a few weeks, but don’t panic.
+This usually just means ‘I really like you’.
+Women can say it back to a man with the same meaning.
+This doesn’t mean you should be moving in together or planning a wedding any time soon.

-When you’re going out with someone, don’t rush to formalise it with the ‘where are we going with this relationship?’ conversation.
+When you’re going out with someone, don’t rush to formalize it with the ‘where are we going with this relationship?’ conversation.
 Just go with the flow and enjoy what’s going on between you.
-More often, the clue that a relationship is getting serious is if you’re invited back home to meet the parents.
+More often, an invitation to meet the parents is the clue that a relationship is getting serious.

-For more on Euro dating, read ‘Expat dating: Love in a cold – or warm – climate’
+For more on dating in Europe, read about love in a cold – or warm – climate.